Kakamotobi/Learned/Computer Science/Computer-System.md

   - The CPU and device controllers need access to the memory.
 They are loaded onto the main memory and can execute concurrently, competing for memory cycles.
     - Ex: typing while watching a video means concurrent execution is happening.
   - The memory controller ensures orderly access to the shared memory, effectively preventing lag in concurrent execution.
+### Motherboard
+- Handles the connection between the CPU and the Memory.
+  - A **bus** is a path on the motherboard that is used to transfer data between different parts of the motherboard.
+- It contains expansion slots where other things can be inserted to improve the computer without putting more load on the CPU.
+  - Ex: graphics card, sound card.
+- It also contains ports where outside sources can connect to the CPU (to get/give information).
+  - Ex: USB, SD card, ethernet, audio.
 ### I/O Devices
 - Input Ex: keyboard, mouse, microphone.
 - Output Ex: monitor, speaker.